 Ware-Lyndon House Committee

-The Ware-Lyndon House Committee is a sub-committee of the Athens-Clarke Heritage Foundation.
+The Ware-Lyndon House Committee is a sub-committee of Historic Athens.
 This group of supporters, preservationists, art appreciators over see and contribute to the on-going care of the Ware-Lyndon House, it's decorative collection, educational programming and events.
 The Committee is dedicated to fund raising as needed for projects including the recent garden expansion, faux painting decor, new bedroom exhibit and currently the development of the digital inventory.

 Current members of the Ware-Lyndon House Committee include: